-During this time and months or years leading up to menopause, you will notice physical and mental changes as your hormone levels change.
-Not only is oestrogen vital for fertility, it effects the brain, skin, bones, liver and heart.
+During this time, months or years leading up to menopause, you will notice physical and mental changes as your hormone levels change.
+Not only is oestrogen vital for fertility, but it also affects the brain, skin, bones, liver and heart.

-Oestrogen effects the brain by regulating the part of the brain connected that produces feel-good chemicals, during menopause, with less oestrogen you may experience depression or anxiety.
+Changes in female hormone levels affect mental health.
+Oestrogen affects the brain by regulating the part of the brain connected that produces feel-good chemicals, during menopause, with less oestrogen you may experience depression or anxiety.
 Oestrogen also helps the brain to manage body temperature and when levels of this hormone are low, you can experience hot flashes and night sweats.

 Common symptoms of menopause include:

-Menopause cannot be prevented by its symptoms can be lessened with a healthy lifestyle of a balanced diet, regular exercise, limited alcohol consumption, adequate calcium intake and not smoking.
+Menopause cannot be prevented but its symptoms can be lessened with a healthy lifestyle of a balanced diet, regular exercise, limited alcohol consumption, adequate calcium intake and no smoking.

 Company number 3849113